BGSpiegl/GCparagon/src/GCparagon/README.md

 (computing GC weights + writing tagged BAM file).

-Always make sure that there is enough space on the drive(s) containing the temporary directory and the final output directory before running GCparagon with `--output-bam`!
+Always make sure that there is enough space on the drive(s) containing the temporary directory and the final output directory before running GCparagon! (if `--dont-output-bam` was specified, the local storage usage is minimal)

 ## Full Commandline Description